This is a story about Linda, the project manager who saw tremendous success and disastrous failure.

 All in all, Linda could not give her 100 percent to make the project successful.
 Why it happened?
 Linda had over-trusted her abilities.

-Habit of over-trusting your abilities is a disease.
+The habit of over-trusting your abilities is a disease.
 You better get it fast.

 Your past success is good but there are no guarantees that it will translate into making your present project successful.